thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 ```
 {: .copy-code}

+Where:

-1. _SQL_TTL_RPC_ENABLED_ <br>parameter is for configuring whether Persistent RPC data will be cleaned from the Database in case it's outdated.
+1. **SQL_TTL_RPC_ENABLED** <br>parameter is for configuring whether Persistent RPC data will be removed from the database in case it's outdated.

-2. _SQL_RPC_TTL_CHECKING_INTERVAL_ <br>parameter is for configuring how often Persistent RPC will be checked whether it's outdated.
+2. **SQL_RPC_TTL_CHECKING_INTERVAL** <br>parameter is for configuring how often Persistent RPC will be checked whether it's outdated.
+By default, this parameter is set to two hours (in milliseconds).

+3. The system administrator can configure the third parameter through the Tenant Profile.
+This is **RPC TTL days configuration** parameter.
-3. _RPC TTL days configuration_ <br>Via Tenant Profile, system administrator is able to configure in how many days RPC will be deleted from the Database.
+Configuring this parameter will change the number of days when RPC will be deleted from the database.
+See the screenshot below:

 {% include images-gallery.html imageCollection="tenant-profile-rpc" %}

 #### Rule chain events from RPC

-Every time you send the RPC, a configured event will be dispatched in the Rule chain.
+In the Rule chain, you are able to configure events that will be dispatched every time you send an RPC request.
+With Rule nodes, you can add or remove links for the events that you do not want to send.

 {% include images-gallery.html imageCollection="rule-chain" %}

 #### RPC States

+Once you send an RPC, you can observe what exactly happened with the request that you sent in the Rule node events tab.
 RPC states determine steps that happen when you send RPC request.
-After sending an RPC, there are five possible states:
+There are five possible states that can occur when the request is sent:

-**QUEUED** - RPC was saved to the Database;
+**QUEUED** - RPC was saved to the database;
 **DELIVERED** - RPC was delivered to the device (for two-way RPC);
 **SUCCESSFUL** - if RPC is one-way, SUCCESSFUL means that RPC was delivered to the device.
 If RPC is two-way, SUCCESSFUL means that we've already received response from the device;
 **TIMEOUT** - RPC was not delivered to the device;